Baumtreter/ha-todo-inbox-synchronizer/README.md

 # To-do Inbox Synchronizer

-> **VIBE-CODE DISCLAIMER: CODE WRITTEN WITH AI ASSISTANCE**
+> **AI DISCLOSURE: THIS BLUEPRINT WAS BUILT WITH AI**
 >
-> This blueprint and this README were created with AI assistance.
-I defined the problem, the constraints, and the acceptance tests.
-The AI generated the YAML and helped with the documentation.
-I reviewed the output and tested it in Home Assistant.
+> I had the problem.
+The AI had the keyboard.
+I defined what it should do, tested it in Home Assistant, and fixed the bits that tried to become interesting.
+I am not a developer, programmer, or coder.
+I wanted Alexa to put groceries in the right list, not a new job title.
 >
-> The automation works in the tested scenario.
-This is a useful fact.
-It is not a guarantee.
-Please do not confuse the two.
-That mistake has already caused enough software.
+> It works in my tested setup.
+That is all I am claiming.
+Please test it in your own Home Assistant before giving it the family shopping list.
+The AI is confident.
+The AI is not liable.

 ## Why this exists